jurgensweere/episodealert/readme.md

   gem install sass compass
   bower install
-  nmp install (Or 'npm install --no-bin-links' if it doenst work on vagrant) grunt build
+  nmp install (Or 'npm install --no-bin-links' if it doenst work on vagrant) grunt build or gulp build
 ```

 ### Work

 ```

-  'grunt watch' to watch for changes
+  'grunt watch' to watch for changes -or-
+  'gulp watch' to watch for changes
   'php artisan serve' to start a webserver in root of the project (or you can install apache) 'php artisan series:update'  to start fetching series 'php artisan sitemap:generate' generate a sitemap